SanJulin/Hidden-item-game-module/README.md

 ## Version
 1.0.0

+## Releases
+A new release is expected in October, 2024

 ## User contribution
 A newer version of the module will soon be released.
 Pls contribute by letting me know if you discover any bugs or have ideas on how I can improve the module´s functionality.